Categorical proposition: Distributivity

-A form
+A form (otherwise known as Universal Affirmative)

 An A-proposition distributes the subject to the predicate, but not the reverse.
 Consider the following categorical proposition: "All dogs are mammals".
 All dogs are indeed mammals, but it would be false to say all mammals are dogs.
 Since all dogs are included in the class of mammals, "dogs" is said to be distributed to "mammals".
 Since all mammals are not necessarily dogs, "mammals" is undistributed to "dogs".

-E form
+E form (otherwise known as Universal Negative)

 An E-proposition distributes bidirectionally between the subject and predicate.
 From the categorical proposition "No beetles are mammals", we can infer that no mammals are beetles.
 Since all beetles are defined not to be mammals, and all mammals are defined not to be beetles, both classes are distributed.

 The empty set is a particular case of subject and predicate class distribution.

-I form
+I form (otherwise known as Particular Affirmative)

 Both terms in an I-proposition are undistributed.
 For example, "Some Americans are conservatives".
 Neither term can be entirely distributed to the other.
 From this proposition, it is not possible to say that all Americans are conservatives or that all conservatives are Americans.
 Note the ambiguity in the statement: It could either mean that "Some Americans (or other) are conservatives" (de dicto), or it could mean that "Some Americans (in particular, Albert and Bob) are conservatives" (de re).

-O form
+O form (otherwise known as Particular Negative)

 In an O-proposition, only the predicate is distributed.
 Consider the following: "Some politicians are not corrupt".
 Since not all politicians are defined by this rule, the subject is undistributed.
 The predicate, though, is distributed because all the members of "corrupt people" will not match the group of people defined as "some politicians".
 Since the rule applies to every member of the corrupt people group, namely, "All corrupt people are not some politicians", the predicate is distributed.

 The distribution of the predicate in an O-proposition is often confusing due to its ambiguity.
 When a statement such as "Some politicians are not corrupt" is said to distribute the "corrupt people" group to "some politicians", the information seems of little value, since the group "some politicians" is not defined; This is the de dicto interpretation of the intensional statement ($\Box \exists{x} [Pl_{x}\land \neg C_x]$), or "Some politicians (or other) are not corrupt".
 But if, as an example, this group of "some politicians" were defined to contain a single person, Albert, the relationship becomes clearer; This is the de re interpretation of the intensional statement ($\exists{x} \Box [Pl_{x}\land \neg C_x]$), or "Some politicians (in particular) are not corrupt".
 The statement would then mean that, of every entry listed in the corrupt people group, not one of them will be Albert: "All corrupt people are not Albert".
 This is a definition that applies to every member of the "corrupt people" group, and is, therefore, distributed.